 - Age Discrimination in Employment Act (ADEA) of 1967 — This law protects individuals who are age 40 or older from being discriminated against because of their age.

 - Civil Services Reform Act of 1978 — This law protects people from being discriminated against because of their marital status.

 - Pregnancy Discrimination Act of 1978 — This law protects pregnant women from discrimination.

 - Immigration Reform and Control Act of 1986 — This law protects people from discrimination that’s based on their national origin or citizenship.

-- Americans with Disabilities Act of 1990 — This law protects people with disabilities, or a perceived disability, from discrimination.
+- The Americans with Disabilities Act (ADA) of 1990 — This law protects people with disabilities, or a perceived disability, from discrimination.

 - Genetic Information Nondiscrimination Act of 2008 — This law protects people from being discriminated against because of their genetic information.

 Illegal discrimination can occur in a variety of settings, but most legal cases involve employer discrimination in the workplace.

 - at educational institutions

 Types Of Workplace/Employer Discrimination

 The majority of discrimination lawsuits revolve around the workplace.
 Workplace discrimination involves any action or decision that involves an employee and is based on some discriminating factor.